lucidrains/parti-pytorch/README.md

 - [ ] automatic filtering with Coca https://github.com/lucidrains/CoCa-pytorch
 - [ ] bring in the super-resoluting convolutional net mentioned in the paper, with training code
 - [ ] initialize 2d rel pos bias in conv-like pattern
+- [ ] use crossformer embed layer for initial convolution in discriminator

 ## Citations